ppy/osu-wiki/wiki/Mapping_Techniques/Sliders/en.md

 Etna sliders is typically comprised of 6 to 8 sliders that are half a beat long and separated by another half a beat.
 They can go in any direction and there are usually plenty of them.

-The term "etna sliders" were coined by [awp](https://osu.ppy.sh/u/2650) and named after a [character from Disgaea](http://disgaea.wikia.com/wiki/Etna) who appeared in one of his maps.
+The term "Estna sliders" were coined by [awp](https://osu.ppy.sh/u/2650) and named after a [character from Disgaea](http://disgaea.wikia.com/wiki/Etna) who appeared in one of his maps.

 [This post was how it all began.](https://osu.ppy.sh/forum/p/5783)